zhuxinji/RL-methods-for-CSTR/README.md

 ## 1. Continuous Stireed Tank Reactor (CSTR) Example

-- Let us consider a second-order, exothermic, irreversible reaction from A to B
+- Let us consider a first-order, exothermic, irreversible reaction from A to B